Ruthuwamahoro/emoHub/README.md

 The platform combines evidence-based psychological principles with modern web technologies to create an engaging, supportive environment where users can:

-- Access guided emotional intelligence assessments/ and exercises
+- Access guided emotional intelligence resources
 - Participate in community discussions and support groups
 - Access educational resources and interactive content
 - Engage in mindfulness and wellness challenges